MicrosoftDocs/EMDocs/microsoft-365-enterprise/deploy-office-proplus-intune.md

 ## Deploy Office 365 ProPlus with Intune
 Let’s take a look at how you can configure an Office 365 ProPlus deployment with Intune.

 Through the new Intune portal, we have made it easy to add and customize Office 365 ProPlus deployments.
-After choosing the ‘Office 365 ProPlus Suite (Windows 10)’ app type, you can customize the deployment of Office apps in three easy steps.
+After choosing the **Office 365 ProPlus Suite (Windows 10)** app type, you can customize the deployment of Office apps in three easy steps.

 First, choose the applications you want to install on end user devices: